-The parameters that CMDaemon can configure in the DockerHost role, and the corresponding Docker options are shown in the following table:
+The parameters that CMDaemon can configure in the DockerHost role, and the corresponding Docker options, are shown in table 8.1:

-Parameter Description Option To docker Debug Enable debug mode (default: no) -D Default Ulimits Set the default ulimit options for all containers default-ulimit Enable SELinux [] Enable selinux support in Docker daemon (de- fault: yes) selinux-enabled Log Level Set the daemon logging level (default: info) -1 Spool Root of the Docker runtime (default: /var/lib/ docker) -g Tmp dir Location for temporary files.
-Default: \$< spool >/tmp, where \$< spool > is replaced by the path to the Docker runtime root directory \$DOCKER_TMPDIR API Sockets Daemon socket(s) to connect to (default: unix:///var/run/docker.sock) -H Bridge Attach containers to a network bridge (not de- fined by default) -b MTU Set the containers network MTU, in bytes (default: 1500) mtu Insecure Registrie: 5 If registry access uses HTTPS but does not have proper certificates distributed, then the adminis- trator can make Docker accept this situation by adding the registry to this list (empty by default) insecure-registry Certificates Path Path to Docker certificates (default: /etc/docker) \$DOCKER_CERT_PATH Enable ${ m TLS}^$ Use TLS (default: no) tls TLS CA Trust only certificates that are signed by this CA (not defined by default) tlscacert TLS Certificate Path to TLS certificate file (not defined by default) tlscert TLS Key Path to TLS key file (not defined by default) tlskey Verify ${\rm TLS}^$ Use TLS and verify the remote (default: no) tlsverify Storage Backends Docker storage backends Options Additional parameters for docker daemon in different circumstances.
+Parameter Description Option To docker Debug Enable debug mode (default: no) -D Default Ulimits Set the default ulimit options for all containers default-ulimit Enable SELinux [] Enable selinux support in Docker daemon (de- fault: yes) selinux-enabled Log Level Set the daemon logging level.
+In order of in- creasing verbosity: fatal, error, warn, info, debug. (default: info) -l log-level Spool Root of the Docker runtime (default: /var/lib/ docker) -g graph Tmp dir Location for temporary files.
+Default: \$< spool >/tmp, where \$< spool > is replaced by the path to the Docker runtime root directory \$DOCKER_TMPDIR API Sockets Daemon socket(s) to connect to (default: unix:///var/run/docker.sock) -H host Bridge Attach containers to a network bridge (not de- fined by default) -b bridge Iptables Enable Iptables rules (default: no) iptables MTU Set the containers network MTU, in bytes (default: 1500) mtu User Namespace Remap User/Group setting for user namespaces (not de- fined by default).
+It can be set to any of <uid>, <uid:gid>, <username>, <username:groupname>.
+If it is used, then user_namespace.enable=1 must be set in the kernel options for the relevant nodes, and those nodes must be rebooted to pick up the new option.</uid:gid></uid> userns-remap Insecure Registries If registry access uses HTTPS but does not have proper certificates distributed, then the adminis- trator can make Docker accept this situation by adding the registry to this list (empty by default) insecure-registry Certificates Path Path to Docker certificates (default: /etc/docker) \$DOCKER_CERT_PATH Enable TLS [] Use TLS (default: no) tls continued Parameter Description Option To docker TLS CA Trust only certificates that are signed by this CA (not defined by default) tlscacert TLS Certificate Path to TLS certificate file (not defined by default) tlscert TLS Key Path to TLS key file (not defined by default) tlskey Verify TLS^ Use TLS and verify the remote (default: no) tlsverify Storage Backends Docker storage backends Containerd Socket Path to containerd socket (default: /run/ containerd/containerd.sock) containerd Options Additional parameters for docker daemon